For Teachers & Administrators

 Virtual / Hybrid

-Students submit research digitally, judges evaluate remotely or in person.
+Students submit research digitally; judges evaluate remotely or in person.
 Reduces venue and logistics overhead.
 ProjectBoard supports virtual submissions natively.

-Minimal venue cost.
-Requires reliable student internet access.
+Minimal venue cost · Requires reliable student internet access

-What OAS membership gives you
+What affiliate registration gives you

-• Access to ProjectBoard — the online project registration and judging platform
+• Access to ProjectBoard — the online project registration and judging platform used at most affiliated fairs

 • Your district Science Day invite — the step between school and state